-Among the Elon undergraduate students who have provided assistance with one or more Imagining the Internet Center projects are: Erin Barnett, Scott Myrick, Janus Rogerson, Michele Hammerbacher, Anne Nicholson, Dannika Lewis, Eryn Gradwell, Tyler West, Ashley Barnas, Craig Campbell, Alexa Milan, Randy Gyllenhaal, Morgan Little, Josh Chagani, Alex Trice, Eugene Daniel, Drew Smith, Andie Diemer, Lindsay Fendt, Shelley Russell, Tyler Anderson, Kirsten Bennett, Lianna Catino, Rachel Cieri, Ashley Dischinger, Christina Edwards, Shea Northcut, Dan Rickershauser, Katie Roberts, Laura Smith, Ryan Sweeney, Carolyn VanBrocklin, Kassondra Cloos, Jack Dodson, Nick Ochsner, Laura Ward, Sam Bianchetti, Jasmine Spencer, Mallory Lane, Andrew Creech, Corey Groom, Anna Johnson, Melissa Kansky, Camille DeMere, Sam Calvert, Rebecca Smith, Bonnie Efird, Sam Baranowski, Bethany Swanson, Ronda Ataalla, Kellye Coleman, Steven Ebert, Natalie Allison, Jeff Stern, Nicole Chadwick, Jeff Ackermann, Joe Bruno, Jeff Flitter, Elizabeth Kantlehner, Derek Scully, Rachel Southmayd, Katy Steele, Julie Morse, Kristen Case, Addie Haney, Caitlin O’Donnell, Brandon Marshall, Jacquie Adams, Katie Blunt, Mary Kate Brogan, Allison D’Amora, Keeley Franklin, Janae Frazier, Ryan Greene, Audrey Horwitz, Perri Kritz, Madison Margeson, Katie Maraghy, Brennan McGovern, Brian Mezerski, Alex Rose, Shakori Fletcher, Brittany Wenner, Jason Puckett, Mia Watkins, Sky Cowans, Rajat Agarwal, Michelle Alfini, Gary Grumbach, Paige Pauroso, Rhett Lawson, Ashley McGetrick, Leena Dahal, Michael Bodley, Jackie Pascale, Jacob LaPlante, Jordan Lockhart, Iris Sullivan, Ellie Whittington, Bryan Anderson, Elizabeth Bilka, Ashley Bohle, Courtney Campbell, Melissa Douglas, Mackenzie Dunn, Maya Eaglin, Christina Elias, Rachel Ellis, Caroline Hartshorn, Paul LeBlanc, Emmanuel Morgan, Joey Nappa, Diego Pineda Davila, Alyssa Potter, Kailey Tracy, Andrew Steinitz, Kacie Anderson, Anna Zwingelberg, Joyce Choi, Alex Hager, Camille Behnke, Liam Collins, Meagan Gitelman, Deirdre Kronschnabel, Jared Mayerson, Grace Morris, Mariah Posey, Alexandra Roat, Ginna Royalty, Alexandra Schonfeld, Jamie Snover, Erik Webb, Brooke Wivagg, Meg Malone, Maeve Ashbrook, Elisabeth Bachmann, Paloma Camacho, Abby Gibbs, Jack Haley, Hannah Massen, Maria Ramirez, Brian Rea, Baylor Rodman, Zach Skillings, Ted Thomas, Victoria Traxler, Julia Walter, Courtney Weiner, Mackenzie Wilkes and Cameron Wolfslayer.
-(An additional listing of 80 pioneering Imagining the Internet undergraduate students follows below the photo at the bottom of this page.)
+Among the Elon undergraduate students who have provided assistance with one or more Imagining the Internet Center projects are: Erin Barnett, Scott Myrick, Alexandra Roat, Jared Mayerson, Melissa Douglas, Janus Rogerson, Michele Hammerbacher, Anne Nicholson, Dannika Lewis, Eryn Gradwell, Tyler West, Ashley Barnas, Craig Campbell, Alexa Milan, Randy Gyllenhaal, Morgan Little, Josh Chagani, Alex Trice, Eugene Daniel, Drew Smith, Andie Diemer, Lindsay Fendt, Shelley Russell, Tyler Anderson, Kirsten Bennett, Lianna Catino, Rachel Cieri, Ashley Dischinger, Christina Edwards, Shea Northcut, Dan Rickershauser, Katie Roberts, Laura Smith, Ryan Sweeney, Carolyn VanBrocklin, Kassondra Cloos, Jack Dodson, Nick Ochsner, Laura Ward, Sam Bianchetti, Jasmine Spencer, Mallory Lane, Andrew Creech, Corey Groom, Anna Johnson, Melissa Kansky, Camille DeMere, Sam Calvert, Rebecca Smith, Bonnie Efird, Sam Baranowski, Bethany Swanson, Ronda Ataalla, Kellye Coleman, Steven Ebert, Natalie Allison, Jeff Stern, Nicole Chadwick, Jeff Ackermann, Joe Bruno, Jeff Flitter, Elizabeth Kantlehner, Derek Scully, Rachel Southmayd, Katy Steele, Julie Morse, Kristen Case, Addie Haney, Caitlin O’Donnell, Brandon Marshall, Jacquie Adams, Katie Blunt, Mary Kate Brogan, Allison D’Amora, Keeley Franklin, Janae Frazier, Ryan Greene, Audrey Horwitz, Perri Kritz, Madison Margeson, Katie Maraghy, Brennan McGovern, Brian Mezerski, Alex Rose, Shakori Fletcher, Brittany Wenner, Jason Puckett, Mia Watkins, Sky Cowans, Rajat Agarwal, Michelle Alfini, Gary Grumbach, Paige Pauroso, Rhett Lawson, Ashley McGetrick, Leena Dahal, Michael Bodley, Jackie Pascale, Jacob LaPlante, Jordan Lockhart, Iris Sullivan, Ellie Whittington, Bryan Anderson, Elizabeth Bilka, Ashley Bohle, Courtney Campbell, Mackenzie Dunn, Maya Eaglin, Christina Elias, Rachel Ellis, Caroline Hartshorn, Paul LeBlanc, Emmanuel Morgan, Joey Nappa, Diego Pineda Davila, Alyssa Potter, Kailey Tracy, Andrew Steinitz, Kacie Anderson, Anna Zwingelberg, Joyce Choi, Alex Hager, Camille Behnke, Liam Collins, Meagan Gitelman, Deirdre Kronschnabel, Grace Morris, Mariah Posey, Ginna Royalty, Alexandra Schonfeld, Jamie Snover, Erik Webb, Brooke Wivagg, Meg Malone, Maeve Ashbrook, Elisabeth Bachmann, Paloma Camacho, Abby Gibbs, Jack Haley, Hannah Massen, Maria Ramirez, Brian Rea, Baylor Rodman, Zach Skillings, Ted Thomas, Victoria Traxler, Julia Walter, Courtney Weiner, Mackenzie Wilkes and Cameron Wolfslayer.
+(An additional listing of 80 of the first, pioneering Imagining the Internet undergraduate students follows below the photo at the bottom of this page.)

 Elon Interactive Media Master’s students making contributions include Maria Rojas, Melissa Spencer, Brook Corwin and Cathy Freeman.